Frequently Asked Questions

 Once the application is complete, it will be reviewed by the Admissions Committee at the next meeting.
 Committee Meetings are scheduled throughout the year to accommodate new applicants, but the schedule can be irregular.

-Applicants are usually notified of an admission decision within 3-6 weeks of application completion through email confirmation.
+Applicants are usually notified of an admission decision within 6-8 weeks of application completion verified through an official email confirmation.
 Acceptance means you are generally approved for electives at UNC, but you have not been scheduled or confirmed in a specific course and you should not assume you have a spot.

 Notify the OIA of your change in plans through email immediately: email@example.com.
 We can work with you to reschedule at a more preferable time, or cancel your participation entirely.
 If you communicate promptly with the OIA, you may be able to participate in other electives in the future.
 In the event of a cancellation, elective spots can occasionally be redistributed, so the earlier you notify the OIA, the more students we can accommodate in their preferred electives.